matthieus/matthieus.github.com/_posts/2014-01-25-about-focus@will.md

 I think so.
 I realized that even if I'm tired, I quickly forget I'm tired and focus on the task.
 It's the same if something bothers me, it really helps to get your mind off it.

-## What happens if I'm in the middle of work session and get interrupted?
+## What happens if I'm in the middle of a work session and get interrupted?

 In theory, you are not supposed to be interrupted.
-That's why there is no pause on the player.
+That's why there is no pause on the player (the devil is in the detail).
 Basically if you stop the music, that means you stop the session.
 In practice, I just remove my headphone, deal with the interruption and go back to work.
 Now does the music streaming help going back to work?
 I think so, because it makes you more conscious about the fact you are in a work session and you will deal with the interruption as quickly as possible.
 I also get the feeling it helps restoring your context as your brain will associate the music with the train of thought.

-## You are selling that service like you were a focus@will sales, maybe you are?
+## You are selling that service like you were a focus@will sales guy, maybe you are?

 Nope.
 I don't own any stakes in the company and I don't know anybody there.

 Hell, I'll sell it even more while I'm at it.
-Here are the aspects I particularly like:
+Here are the aspects I particularly like:<br>
-- they have a big focus on the music samples, not fancy features (it's pretty bare)
+ \+ they have a big focus on the music samples, not fancy features (it's pretty bare)<br>
-- features don't distract you, it's the last thing you want from them after all
+ \+ features don't distract you, it's the last thing you want from them after all<br>
-- they have a free and paid subscription model which I think is well balanced.
+ \+ they have a free and paid subscription model which I think is well balanced.
 You'll want to pay for it only if it works for you.

 I'm hoping this post made sense to you, and whether it did or not I'd be more than happy to read about your own experience.